apache/ozone/hadoop-hdds/docs/content/feature/PrefixFSO.md

   files in deep directory hierarchy.

 ## OzoneManager Metadata layout format
-OzoneManager supports two metadata layout formats - legacy and prefix.
+OzoneManager supports two metadata layout formats - simple and prefix.

-Legacy is the existing OM metadata format, which stores key entry with full path name.
+Simple is the existing OM metadata format, which stores key entry with full path name.
 In Prefix based optimization, OM metadata format stores intermediate directories into `DirectoryTable` and files into `FileTable` as shown in the below picture.
 The key to the table is the name of a directory or a file